 Concord Academy is concerned about the health and welfare of its students.
 As a result, we require that all students have injury and sickness insurance coverage in Massachusetts.

 You must provide proof of insurance that is acceptable to Concord Academy.
-For students without adequate coverage, Concord Academy offers an insurance policy through United Health Care.
-You are required to accept or decline student injury and sickness insurance on your contract.
+For students without adequate coverage, Concord Academy offers an insurance policy.
+Details of this policy will be available in the spring and are not included with this contract.

-Only one contract will be issued per student; both parents or guardians must sign it.
+Only one contract will be issued per student.
+If there are two financially responsible parents/guardians; both parents or guardians must sign it.
 Also, please make sure all appropriate boxes are checked.
 Contracts with missing signatures or checkmarks will be returned.

 For students receiving financial aid, the contract package will also include a separate Financial Aid Award Agreement.
 This must be signed and returned with the contract.

 Refer to the contract for the total amount of the required registration deposit.
 The contract describes the allocation of the registration deposit toward tuition, security deposit, and funding for the Student Activities Account (see below).

-For those wishing to send the registration deposit by wire transfer, instructions can be found here
+For those wishing to send the registration deposit by wire transfer, instructions can be found here.
+Please note that wires for registration must be sent to this account.

 Contract Due Date

 Note the submission deadline for the contract, listed directly above the signature section on the second page of the contract.
-This is generally in early March for returning students, and April 10 for new students.
+The deadline is March 1 for returning students, and April 10 for new students.

 Other Financial Considerations